tomeshnet/tomesh.101/glossary/glossary.md

 ## Parts of A Network

 * **Node** - A connection point on a network.
 A network is formed when two nodes are able to communicate with one another.
 * **Link** - A logical connection between two nodes (ignoring physical infrastructure in the way) or a physical link between two nodes (using ethernet, fiber, wireless equipment, etc.).
-Links allow nodes to communicate with one another
+Links allow nodes to communicate with one another.
 * **Supernode** -  A node on the network that actively routes traffic/data for other nodes.
 * **Peer** - A node on the network that both supplies and consumes network resources.
 * **Edge** - An entry point onto a network.
 Generally an edge acts as a router which sits between a smaller, more localized subnetwork and a network backbone.